tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Error handling in the TLS Handshake Protocol is very simple.
 When an error is detected, the detecting party sends a message to its peer.
 Upon transmission or receipt of a fatal alert message, both parties immediately close the connection.
-Servers and clients MUST forget any session-identifiers, keys, and secrets associated with a failed connection.
-Thus, any connection terminated with a fatal alert MUST NOT be resumed.
+Servers and clients MUST forget keys, and secrets associated with a failed connection.

 Whenever an implementation encounters a condition which is defined as a fatal alert, it MUST send the appropriate alert prior to closing the connection.
 For